ofertix/DeployBundle/README.md

 #### Symfony2

-For now only provides a method to do a cache warm up.
+Helper to manage cache warmup and other symfony commands like assets:dump and assetic:dump

 `$this->getHelper('symfony2')->cacheWarmupOnServers()`